isimmons/tickets-please/README.md

 Tickets Please is a support ticket tracking and resolution backend API upon which developers can build their apps.

+# BIG TODO
+I think this project will be a perfect opportunity to gain knowledge and practice in several other areas.
+So here is the big todo plan after finishing the course.
+1. Complete rewrite of these notes so it makes more sense to others.
+Not docs but lesson notes
+2. Write actual Docs for the API
+3. Add tests
+4. Refactor, add change logs, update docs
+5. Regarding #4, breaking changes are new versions, non breaking as minor versions, how to properly release major versions vs minor versions and document upgrade paths for major versions.

+4 and 5 scare me a little.

 ## Testing
 Testing is not part of this course but I want to add it later.
 For a starting point on Pest and JSON:API endpoint testing [look here](https://laravel-news.com/testing-json-api-endpoints-with-pestphp)